Posted On: November 9, 2018

 About the Artist

 Drew’s work is included in numerous public and private collections.
-Public collections include the Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; Hirshhorn Museum and Sculpture Garden, Washington, DC; and Tate, London.
-He has collaborated with the Merce Cunningham Dance Company, and has participated in artist residencies at ArtPace, San Antonio and The Studio Museum in Harlem, New York, among others.
+Public collections include the Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Crystal Bridges Museum of American Art, Bentonville; and Tate, London.
+He has collaborated with the Merce Cunningham Dance Company, and has participated in artist residencies at ArtPace, San Antonio and The Studio Museum in Harlem, among others.
 In 2011 he was awarded the prestigious Joyce Alexander Wein Artist Prize presented by The Studio Museum in Harlem.

-Drew was born in 1961 in Tallahassee, Florida, and grew up in Bridgeport, Connecticut.
-His talent and passion for art was recognized at an early age, and he first exhibited his work at the age of thirteen.
+Drew was born in 1961 in Tallahassee, FL, and grew up in Bridgeport, CT.
+His talent and passion for art was recognized at an early age, and he first exhibited his work at the age of 13.
 He attended the Parsons School of Design and received his BFA from the Cooper Union for the Advancement of Science and Art in 1985.
 He currently lives and works in Brooklyn, NY.

 About Madison Square Park Conservancy and Mad.
 Sq.
 Art